History of the Great War: British official history

 In 1906, official histories were being written by three departments at the War Office and one in the Admiralty.
-Lord Esher chairman of the Committee of Imperial Defence, suggested that a subcommittee be established as the Historical Section, to centralise the collection of army and navy archives, as a repository of the lessons of war for strategists.
+Lord Esher, a member of the Committee of Imperial Defence, suggested that a subcommittee be established as the Historical Section, to centralise the collection of army and navy archives, as a repository of the lessons of war for strategists.
 Esher thought that the lessons of the South African War (11 October 1899 – 31 May 1902) could not be shown unless the naval, military and political aspects of the war were treated as one.
 In January 1907, the subcommittee was established with Sir George Clarke as chairman, charged with the completion of an official history of the Boer War.
 The original account was begun by Colonel George Henderson (1854–1903), before ill health forced him to retire.
 Before he died, Henderson had completed a narrative up to the beginning of the war but it was not published.
-A later version, (History of the war in South Africa 1899–1902, four volumes, 1906–1910) by Major-General Frederick Maurice reached publication but had needed a large number of assistants which increased the price of the book; it was favourably received but did not sell well.
+A later version, (History of the War in South Africa 1899–1902, four volumes, 1906–1910) by Major-General Frederick Maurice reached publication but Maurice had needed a large number of assistants which increased the price of the book; it was favourably received but did not sell well.

 Histories of the Great War

 In August 1914, the Historical Section was busy on a history of the Russo-Japanese War (8 February 1904 – 5 September 1905) and work was suspended on the outbreak of the First World War.
 The section began to collect material being returned from France and Lieutenant-Colonel E. Y. Daniel was appointed as full-time Secretary.
 Experience of writing the history of the South African war showed that delay made the task impossible and that the collection of material for the work should begin at once.
-In May 1915, Captain C. T. Atkinson was sent to France to collect unit diaries.
+In May 1915, Captain Christopher Atkinson was sent to France to collect unit diaries.
 Atkinson reported that the diaries were inadequate, because of the difficulty of writing them during events like the Great Retreat of 1914, when few were kept and those that were had big gaps.
 Although the diaries would not show why events occurred, Atkinson recommended that they should be indexed and grouped by unit, subject and chronology for later scrutiny to identify discrepancies caused by the organisation of the material.